-Lincoln's Birthday and Columbus Day will not be considered holidays for payroll purposes.
+Lincoln's Birthday and Columbus Day will not be considered holidays for payroll_purposes.
 Floating holiday time must be used by the last day in pay period 26 and is not subject to the payoff provisions.
 Any unused floating holiday time will be lost.

 - C. If a holiday falls on a Sunday, the following Monday shall be observed as the holiday in lieu thereof.
 If a holiday falls on a Saturday, the preceding Friday shall be observed as the holiday in lieu thereof.
 In years in which December 24th falls on a Sunday, the County shall also observe December 26th as a holiday (Tuesday).
+In years in which December 25th falls on a Saturday, the County shall also observe December 23 as a holiday (Thursday). - If an employee works a nonstandard (rather than a five-day, Monday through Friday) work schedule, official County holidays as identified in Section 1.A. shall be observed as follows: - i.
+If the official County holiday falls on the employee's first regular day off, the County holiday shall be observed their preceding work day in lieu. - ii.
+If the official County holiday falls on the employee's second or later regular day off (if the employee has three [3] or more days off in a row), the official County holiday shall be observed their following work day in lieu. - iii.
+Employees occupying positions which must be staffed seven (7) days per week regardless of holidays, and who are scheduled to work on a holiday, shall observe the holiday on the actual day.

-In years in which December 25th falls on a Saturday, the County shall also observe December 23 as a holiday (Thursday). - 1.
-If an employee works a nonstandard (rather than Monday through Friday) work schedule, their first day off shall be treated as if it was a Saturday and their second day off as if it was a Sunday. - 2.
-It is the intent of this section to give all full time unit employees the same number of days off [thirteen (13) eight (8) hour days] with pay for holidays. - 3.
-Employees occupying positions which must be staffed seven (7) days per week regardless of holidays shall observe holidays on the actual day. - D. If a full-time or part-time employee is required to work on an official County holiday or observed holiday in lieu, the employee shall be paid premium compensation at time and one-half of their base hourly rate of pay for all hours actually worked on the holiday, in addition to holiday pay as provided in subsections 1.E and 1.F.at double time and one-half of their base hourly rate of pay for the first eight hours worked (for part-time)
+- 2. It is the intent of this section to give all full time unit employees the same number of days off [thirteen (13) eight (8) hour days] with pay for holidays. - D. If a full-time or part-time employee is required to work on an official County holiday or observed holiday in lieu, the employee shall be paid premium compensation at time and one-half of their base hourly rate of pay for all hours actually worked on the holiday, in addition to holiday pay as provided in subsections 1.E and 1.F. - E. Regular and limited term full-time employees shall be entitled to take all authorized holidays at their base pay, including longevity, not to exceed eight (8) hours for any one (1) day, provided they are in a paid status for the full day on both their regularly scheduled work days immediately preceding and following the holiday. - F. Regular and limited term part-time employees shall be entitled to holiday pay as described above in proportion to the employee's FTE.